What’s the first thing most marketers think of when hearing the term SEO? Keywords, of course!

 Step 2: Focus on the Semantics of a Specific Topic

 Go back to Topic Explorer.
 This time, however, use the keyword tab and type in your target keyword.
 Select the Intelligent Match option.

 The platform returns every keyword that’s topically related to your target keyword (using our NLP processing model) and allows you to discover hidden relationships between your audience and their intents.
 This is the same methodology we saw with the conjunctivitis example.

 What’s more, some of these phrases do not include words like “apartment” at all.

 Why?
 Because the platform goes beyond just matching your topic with phrases that include similar words.
 It analyzes how your audience searches for this type of information instead, allowing you to discover their intent.

-In this step, I can dive deeper into the data as well.
-I can evaluate keyword patterns,, fine-tune the industry or even, discover which of my competitors dominates the topic already.
+In this step, I can dive deeper into the data as I did above.
+I can evaluate keyword patterns, fine-tune the industry, or even discover which of my competitors dominates the topic already.